griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 ### Fusion Review
 Open the fusion inspector html '/gcp_immuno_workflow/rnaseq/fusioninspector_evidence/finspector.fusion_inspector_web.html', this web page will show possible fusions with evidence.
 A believable fusion would be one with
 - Junction reads + Spanning read counts > 5 and junction reads >= 1
-- The fusion is not a read-through
+- The fusion is not a read-through if:
+  - Left Chr and Right Chr are different
+    OR
+  - chromosomes are the same BUT Left Strand and Right Strand are different OR
+  - chromosome and strand are the same BUT ABS(Left Pos - Right Pos) > 1,000,000
+    OR
-  - Left Chr and Right Chr are different OR chromosome are the same BUT Left Strand and Right Strand are different OR chromosome and strand are the same BUT ABS(Left Pos - Right Pos) < 1,000,000 OR Fusion GeneA Name OR Fusion GeneB Name matches a known fusion driver gene
+  - Fusion GeneA Name OR Fusion GeneB Name matches a known fusion driver gene
 - The fusion has a large anchor support

 #### Example: GMB119